 Mix well until soft but compact 10.
 Put a little oil on the palms of your hands 11 and, taking a portion of the dough, form meatballs of about 1 3/4 tbsp (30 g) each 12.

 Continue until you have about 25 pieces 13.
 Set aside and proceed with the preparation of the sauce: brown the oil and a clove of garlic in a pan 14; once the garlic is golden, remove it from the heat 15.

 Add the tomato puree 16, a pinch of salt and basil leaves 17, then add pepper to taste 18.

-Bring the sauce to a boil over a low heat, then add the ricotta meatballs you have prepared 19, distributing them evenly.
-Leave to cook for about 10 minutes on a low heat 20.
+Bring the sauce to a boil over low heat, then add the ricotta meatballs you have prepared 19, distributing them evenly.
+Leave to cook for about 10 minutes over low heat 20.
 Once the time has elapsed, turn off and serve the ricotta cheese balls with sauce while hot 21.

-Fried ricotta cheese balls with sauce can be stored in the refrigerator for a maximum of 1-2 days in an airtight container.
+Fried ricotta cheese balls with sauce can be refrigerated in an airtight container for a maximum of 1-2 days in an airtight container.
 They can be frozen after cooking.

 It is impossible to resist this delicious dish!
 The original Calabrian recipe of fried ricotta cheese balls with sauce includes the use of sheep's milk ricotta, but if you prefer, you can also use cow's milk ricotta.
 If you want to try a variation of this recipe, you can fry the ricotta balls in olive oil instead of cooking them in tomato puree.